Infinitesimal Zariski closures of positive representations: Introduction

 \subsection{Organization of the paper}

 In \S\ref{remainders} we recall some facts on representation theory of real reductive Lie algebras of non-compact type.
-In \S\ref{HasseDiagrams} we introduce the Hasse diagram of a representation of such a Lie algebra, this is nothing but the usual Hasse diagram of a partially order set (here to be the set of restricted weights of the representation).
+In \S\ref{HasseDiagrams} we introduce the Hasse diagram of a representation of such a Lie algebra, this is nothing but the usual Hasse diagram of a partially order set (here to be the restricted weights of the representation with their natural partial order).
 We introduce maps between diagrams and notably study the existence of a surjective map between two Hasse diagrams.
 There is a case by case proof that is postponed to appendix \S\ref{figurasdiagramas}.

 In \S\ref{discretegroups} we study Zariski closures of discrete groups verifying a coherence condition with respect to the position of their eigenspaces, and relate these to maps between Hasse diagrams of the Zariski closure and the ambient group.
 The key point is Proposition \ref{existenMapas} that, in light of the previous section, classifies Zariski closures of these groups, provided it is reductive.